Conservation laws and slow dynamics determine the universality class of interfaces in active matter: Abstract

 \section{Abstract}

 While equilibrium interfaces display universal large-scale statistics, interfaces in phase-separated active and driven systems are predicted to belong to distinct non-equilibrium universality classes.
 Yet, such behavior has proven difficult to observe, with most systems exhibiting equilibrium-like fluctuations despite their strongly non-equilibrium microscopic dynamics.
-We introduce an active hard-disk model that contrary to self-propelled models, displays clear non-equilibrium interfacial scaling and observe for the first time, the $|\boldsymbol q|$KPZ and wet-$|\boldsymbol q|$KPZ universality classes while revealing a new, previously overlooked universality class arising in systems with slow crystalline or glassy dynamics.
-These distinct classes are selected by conservation laws and slow hydrodynamic modes.
+We introduce a hard-disk model driven by active collisions, conceived as an effective 2D description of a vibrofluidized granular system that, contrary to self-propelled models, displays clear non-equilibrium interfacial scaling.
+We observe for the first time, the $|\boldsymbol q|$KPZ and wet-$|\boldsymbol q|$KPZ universality classes while revealing a new, previously overlooked universality class arising in systems with slow solid-like or glassy dynamics.
+Conservation laws and slow dynamics select these distinct classes.

 \emph{Introduction -} At thermodynamic equilibrium, the Boltzmann distribution governs all static observables~\cite{kardar2007statistical}.
-For example, every liquid–gas critical point -- whether in a colloidal suspension, a molecular fluid, or the $\mu VT$ ensemble -- shares the same static critical exponents~\cite{goldenfeld2018lectures} while the dynamics are captured by different dynamical exponents $z$~\cite{mazenko2006nonequilibrium,tauber2014critical}.
-Similarly, interfaces in equilibrium phase-separated systems -- such as those found in liquid–liquid colloid demixing~\cite{aarts2004direct}, polymer blends~\cite{langevin2021light}, electrolyte solutions~\cite{safouane2009surface}, or 2D Ising models~\cite{gallavotti1972phase} -- are all governed by the capillary-wave Hamiltonian on large scales with surface tension $\gamma$: $\mathcal{H}[h] \simeq \frac{\gamma}{2} \int d^d x \left( \bm{\nabla} h \right)^2$, where $h(\bm{x}, t)$ is the height of a $d$-dimensional interface~\cite{onuki2002phase}.
+For example, every liquid–gas critical point---whether in a colloidal suspension, a molecular fluid, or the $\mu VT$ ensemble---shares the same static critical exponents~\cite{goldenfeld2018lectures} while the dynamics are captured by different dynamical exponents $z$~\cite{mazenko2006nonequilibrium,tauber2014critical}.
+Similarly, interfaces in equilibrium phase-separated systems---such as those found in liquid–liquid colloid demixing~\cite{aarts2004direct}, polymer blends~\cite{langevin2021light}, electrolyte solutions~\cite{safouane2009surface}, or 2D Ising models~\cite{gallavotti1972phase}---are all governed by the capillary-wave Hamiltonian on large scales with surface tension $\gamma$: $\mathcal{H}[h] \simeq \frac{\gamma}{2} \int d^d x \left( \bm{\nabla} h \right)^2$, where $h(\bm{x}, t)$ is the height of a $d$-dimensional interface~\cite{onuki2002phase}.
 Dynamically, projection methods show that the Fourier components $h(\bm{k}, t)$ evolve as~\cite{onuki2002phase,kawasaki1982kinetic, slavchov2021characterization, bray2001interface, bausch1981critical, zia1985normal, zia1988dynamics, Romano_Golestanian_Mahault_2025, caballero2020bulk}: